Bolivia's Morales recommends coca wine to next Pope

-Morales, himself a former coca leaf farmer who has fought to decriminalize its use by indigenous people, sang its praises at a meeting of the U.N.
-Commission on Narcotic Drugs and said the crop would be part of his country’s drive to industrialize.
+Morales, himself a former coca leaf farmer who has fought to decriminalise its use by indigenous people, sang its praises at a meeting of the U.N.
+Commission on Narcotic Drugs and said the crop would be part of his country’s drive to industrialise.

 He recalled how Frenchman Angelo Mariani had won a Vatican gold medal in the 19th century for his coca wine, adding: “I really hope the new Pope, who should be named soon, will also use the wine like Mariani.”